NatLee/MyAnimeList-comment-crawler/README.md

-> Notice that MyAnimeList is updated thieir website, so I'm now working on the new version of this crawler.
+> Notice that MyAnimeList has already updated their website, so I'm now working on the new version of this crawler.

 # MyAnimeList Crawler